 - Dr. Heather Hachigian, School of Business

 - Dr. Doug Hamilton, School of Education and Technology

 - Dr. Brigitte Harris, School of Leadership Studies

-- Dr. matthew heinz, Dean, Faculty of Social and Applied Sciences
+- Dr. matthew heinz, College of Interdisciplinary Studies

 - Dr. William Holmes, Faculty of Management